1: Failing to validate the written test to a current job description for public safety hiring

 Licensure is a “formal permission to do something: esp., authorization by law to do some specified thing (license to marry, practice medicine, hunt, etc.)” (Schmitt, 1995).
 The key phrase here is by law.
 The sponsoring organization is a governmental entity, and that is defines what licensure is.
 In fact, licensure is not even always about a profession; almost all of us have a Driver’s License for which we passed a simple exam.
 Moreover, it does not always even have to be about a profession; many millions of people have a Fishing License, which is granted by the government (by States in the USA), for which you simply pay a small fee.

-The license is still an attestation, but not of your skills, just that you have been authorized to do something.
+The license is still an attestation, but not of your skills, just that you have been authorized to do something by the government.
 Of course, in the context of assessment, it means that you have passed some sort of exam which is mandated by law, typically for professions that are dangerous enough or impact a wide range of people that the government has stepped in to provide oversight: attorneys, physicians, medical professionals, etc.

 Certification vs Licensure Exams